Green functions and completeness; the $3$-body problem revisited: Preliminaries

-The $2$-body model (or more correctly named `the one-body model') is defined by requiring $\vA=\set{a_{\min},a_{\max}}$.
-The stationary scattering theory for such models is well-understood, in fact there are several approaches, see for example \cite[Chapter 4]{DG}.
+The $2$-body model (or more correctly named `the one-body model') is based on the structure $\vA=\set{a_{\min},a_{\max}}$.
+The scattering theory for such models is well understood, in fact there are several doable approaches under the below Condition \ref{cond:smooth2wea3n12} \eqref{item:shortr} and \eqref{item:shortl}, see for example \cite[Chapter 4]{DG} and \cite{II, IS4} for accounts on time-dependent and stationary long-range scattering theories, respectively.